William Ernest Henley: Publishing career

 After his recovery, Henley began by earning his living as a journalist and publisher.
-The sum total of Henley's professional and artistic efforts is said to have made him an influential voice in late Victorian Britain, perhaps with a role as central in his time as that of Samuel Johnson in the eighteenth century.
+The sum total of Henley's professional and artistic efforts is said to have made him an influential voice in late Victorian Britain, perhaps with a role as central in his time as that of Samuel Johnson in the 18th century.
 As an editor of a series of literary magazines and journals, Henley was empowered to choose each issue's contributors, as well as to offer his own essays, criticism, and poetic works; like Johnson, he was said to have "exerted a considerable influence on the literary culture of his time."

 For a short period in 1877 and 1878, Henley was hired to edit The London Magazine, "which was a society paper", and "a journal of a type more usual in Paris than London, written for the sake of its contributors rather than of the public."
 In addition to his inviting its articles and editing all content, Henley anonymously contributed dozens of poems to the journal, some of which were described by contemporaries as "brilliant" (later published in a compilation by Gleeson White).
-In his selection White included a considerable number of pieces from London, and only after he had completed the selection did he discover that the verses were all by one hand, that of Henley.
+In his selection, White included a considerable number of pieces from London, and only after he had completed the selection did he discover that the verses were all by one hand, that of Henley.
 In the following year, H. B. Donkin, in his volume Voluntaries For an East London Hospital (1887), included Henley's unrhymed rhythms recording the poet's memories of the old Edinburgh Infirmary.
 Later, Alfred Nutt published these and others in his A Book of Verse.
 From 1882-1886, Henley worked as editor for the British transatlantic illustrated journal, The Magazine of Art, published in London and New York City.

 In 1889, Henley became editor of the Scots Observer, an Edinburgh journal of the arts and current events.
 After its headquarters were transferred to London in 1891, it became the National Observer and remained under Henley's editorship until 1893.
 The paper had almost as many writers as readers, as Henley said, and its fame was confined mainly to the literary class, but it was a lively and influential contributor to the literary life of its era.
 Serving under Henley as his assistant editor, "right-hand man", and close friend was Charles Whibley.
 The journal's outlook "found utterance for the growing imperialism of its day", and among other services to literature it published Rudyard Kipling's Barrack-Room Ballads (1890–92).

+From 1892–1903, Henley edited the Tudor Translations book series published by David Nutt.